sim-x/simx-web/getting-started.rst

   [ EVENT RATE: 7772.56 (evts/s) ]

 Note that the 4-processor MPI run above actually ran slower than the single processor run.
 Welcome to the world of parallel simulations!
-Remember that parallelism induces overhead, since processes have to synchronize periodically.
-The synchronization frequency is determined by the value supplied to the :meth:`set_min_delay <simx.config.set_min_delay>` method.
+Parallelism induces overhead since processes have to synchronize periodically, and the synchronization frequency is determined by the value supplied to the :meth:`set_min_delay <simx.config.set_min_delay>` method.
 The benefits of parallelism usually become apparent only for significantly large workloads; thus, a maxim to keep in mind for parallel simulations is:

 .. note::